 Crossing the Bolivian border

 Yunguyo–Copacabana.
-The Yunguyo–Copacabana crossing is the most enjoyable route into Bolivia unless you intend to stay overnight in Copacabana (or take the 3hr Puno–Copacabana minibus).
+The Yunguyo–Copacabana crossing is the most enjoyable route into Bolivia unless you intend to stay overnight in Copacabana (or take the 3-hour Puno–Copacabana minibus).
 You’ll need to set out quite early from Puno; the actual border (8 am–6 pm) is a two-kilometer walk from Yunguyo, although taxis are usually available.
 The Bolivian passport control, where there’s usually a bus for the 10 km to Copacabana, is a few hundred meters from the Peruvian border post.

 The best Hotel in Yunguyo is the Hostal Residencial Isabel, San Francisco 110 (T014/856084), which has hot water but only communal bathrooms.
 You can change money at the Banco de la Nación at Triunfo 219 and 28 de Julio.
-Still, several Casas de Cambio and street Cambistas nearby usually offer better rates and deal in a greater variety of currencies.
-Still, it would be best if you changed only enough to get to La Paz, as the rate is poor.
+Still, several Casas de Cambio and street Cambistas nearby usually offer better rates and deal in various currencies.
+Still, it would be best to change only enough to get to La Paz, as the rate is poor.
 Several bus companies run services from Puno over these routes: Empresa Los Angeles has twice-weekly buses to Desaguadero ($6; 3hr); Tour Peru runs daily to Copacabana ($8; also, 3hr) and La Paz ($17; 7hr); Altiplano buses also go most days to La Paz ($15); Collector runs to La Paz via Copacabana daily for around $13; and San Pedro Express runs daily to Yunguyo ($13; 2–3hr), Desaguadero ($7.50; 3hr) and Copacabana ($9; 3hr).
 From Yunguyo, some buses connect with a minibus service to Copacabana, then a Bolivian bus to La Paz.

 Copacabana’s cheap afternoon bus service to La Paz takes you through some of the basin’s most exciting scenery.
 At Tiquina, you leave the bus briefly to carry a passenger ferry across the narrowest point of the lake, the bus rejoining you on the other side from its ferry.
 Once across the lake, it’s a four- to five-hour haul to La Paz.